Matt-BMaking/PrivateDefensePropertyMatt/privatepropertydefenseact.md

 ---

 a.
-For the purposes of this act, “citizens” shall mean anyone other than law enforcement officers acting in official capacity.
+For the purposes of this act, “citizens” shall mean anyone other than law enforcement officers acting in an official capacity.

 b.
-For the purposes of this act, “law enforcement” shall encompass any and all state actors with the power to arrest, as well as members of the National Guard, acting in official capacity.
+For the purposes of this act, “law enforcement” shall encompass any and all state actors with the power to arrest, as well as members of the National Guard, acting in an official capacity.
+The term 'officer' can also be used interchangeably with Law Enforcement for this bill.

 c.
 For the purposes of this act, "property owners" shall mean the owner of a property as defined by the [Bureau of Land Management](https://trello.com/b/v2fxXXhn/land-management-database) while they are the premesis of their claimed land.
 For government buildings, the property owner shall be the highest ranking executive official related to the use of the building.